 - Going a little fanboy with this one.
 Jamie Lee Curtis doesn’t have that many notable scenes.
 However, she still consistently projects an impressive presence and charisma in the ones featuring her.
 “Laurie” is certainly a queen, with or without screaming.

 - I ought to highlight that the rest of the cast threw in remarkable performances too, each playing their assigned genre stereotype to the fullest.
 Among all, I enjoyed Christopher Plummer’s Harlan Thrombey most.
-With just a few words and sly glances, he makes it clear his character is the one that scripted the whole fracas from start to end.
+With just a few words and sly glances, he makes it clear his character is the one in control of the whole fracas from start to end.

 - The effort to make Knives Out not just the usual whodunnit resulted in some parts of it being rather long i.e. dreary.
 I’m sure home sleuths worldwide would also detect holes in the story.
-In spite of these, I think this 2019 whodunnit parody accomplishes what it sets out to do.
+Despite these, I think this 2019 whodunnit parody accomplishes what it sets out to do.
 It’s fun, and a homage.
 It hesitates not to have fun with the more laughable tropes of the genre too.
-In all, this was one of my most enjoyable watch for 2019.
+In all, this was one of my most enjoyable watches for 2019.
 Indulge in the wickedness, and it should be the same for you too.